 Company-specific risks and opportunities

-The following section is responsive to the company-specific risks and opportunities of the Daimler Group.
-A quantification of these risks and opportunities is shown in table B.60.
+The following section describes company-specific risks and opportunities of the Daimler Group.
+A quantification of these risks and opportunities is shown in table B.65.

 |Risk category||Probability of occurrence||Impact||Opportunity category||Impact|